 Mount Sunapee has a network of Mountain Biking trails that appeal to families with an emphasis on intermediate trails from the summit of the South Peak area.
+A pump track is also available and is popular for younger children.

 The Clipper Ship Quad chair lift has been fitted with special bike racks for transporting mountain bikes uphill to the start of the trail network.